38 Eastwood Drive, Suite 401

 While CSAT scores may not be as important to some companies as other CX metrics, it’s clear that customers are demanding more bang for their buck, and that includes better customer service.
 When you focus on improving the CX KPIs that affect your business goals, it will in turn improve agent training programs, your sales scripts, and improve the way your entire team provides customer service.
 Now let’s look at what causes a poor customer experience.

 According to a survey conducted by Hotjar, poor customer experiences can be tied to the following factors:

 This is not an exhaustive list.
-But the good news is that there are plenty of interaction analytics tools proven to improve the customer experience.
+But the good news is that there are plenty of call monitoring tools proven to improve the customer experience.
+For instance, call transcriptions automatically transcribe customer interactions to help CS managers better understand customers.
 Now that you have a better understanding of CX and why it’s so vital to surviving as a business, here are 19 customer experience statistics that you should know and use in 2022.

 1. 67% of business leaders say their company will no longer be competitive if it can’t be significantly more digital (Gartner).

 2. 63% of U.S. adults use mobile devices several times per month to seek customer support (Software Advice).

 3. 90% report having poor experiences while seeking customer support on mobile (Software Advice).